AztecProtocol/aztec-packages/yellow-paper/docs/contracts/da.md

 Essentially Data Publication $\subset$ Data Availability, since if it is available, it must also have been published.
 This difference might be small but becomes important in a few moments.

-Progressing the state of the validating light requires that we can convince it (and therefore the [availability oracle](./index.md#availability-oracle)) that the data was published - as it needs to compute the public inputs for the proof.
-The exact method of computing these public inputs can vary depending on the data layer, but generally, it would be by providing the data directly or by using data availability sampling or a data committee.
+Progressing the state of the validating light node requires that we can convince it (and therefore the [availability oracle](./index.md#availability-oracle)) that the data was published - as it needs to compute the public inputs for the proof.
+The exact method of computing these public inputs can vary depending on the data layer, but generally, it would be by providing the data directly or by using data availability sampling or a data availability committee.

 The exact mechanism greatly impacts the security and cost of the system, and will be discussed in the following sections.
 Before that we need to get some definitions in place.